awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/connect-client-devices.md

   You can also deploy optional components to do the following:
   + Relay messages between client devices, Greengrass components, and the AWS IoT Core cloud service\.
   + Automatically manage core device MQTT broker endpoints for you\.
+  + Manage local client device shadows and synchronize shadows with the AWS IoT Core cloud service\.

 You must also review and update the core device's AWS IoT policy to verify that it has the permissions required to connect client devices\.
 For more information, see [Requirements](#connect-client-devices-requirements)\.